What Is Meant by Business Process Mapping?

-Business Process Mapping communicates your processes using work flow charts in order to achieve your business management objectives.
+Business Process Mapping communicates your processes using workflow charts in order to achieve your business management objectives.
+What Is Meant by Business Process Mapping?

 Implementing strategy without process maps is like navigating a family road trip without a road map.
 It usually doesn’t work out.

-Like a Low-Level Process Map, Swim Lane Maps show the functions that must occur for a successful journey, like “Drive” and “Navigate”.
+A Low-Level Process Map, like a Swim Lane process map, show the functions that must occur for a successful journey, like “Drive” and “Navigate”.
 Swim Lane Maps show responsibility for each activity and when various parties need to accept information from (or hand off to) one another.

 One can come to appreciate that maps get all the information out in the open.
 And should things go in the wrong direction, you can point to the map.
 Interested parties can discuss the map calmly, with no need to comment on anyone’s innate abilities such as hearing or sense of direction.